 Regular antivirus apps can defeat common threats.
 They have to be regularly updated, just like any other app.
 Updates for apps and the OS both often include patches for recently-uncovered security issues.

 Only charge your phone via a secure charger

 USB chargers use wires and ports that can be used for data transmission.
 Hackers are fully aware of that, so only use your own charger and be careful with charges in rental cars.
 If you must use a charger you can’t trust, choose the “Only Charging” option on your phone.

 Use a PIN and never leave the phone unattended

 A pattern lock is mostly a nuisance, and a PIN or a fingerprint scanner is a much better way to secure your phone if you let it go out of your sight.
 Even better: don’t let it get out of your sight, and don’t leave it unattended.

 A VPN encrypts your internet traffic.
 So if a hacker was to steal your data by using, say, a fake Wi-Fi hotspot, he wouldn’t get anything useful.
 It also keeps your IP – your device’s address online – safe by changing it with the IP address of the VPN server.

 Here’s an easy way to improve your phone’s security

-At this point, you should know how to remove a hacker from your phone.
+At this point, you should know how to tell if your phone has been hacked.
 But, as we stated before, it’s best not to allow hackers or malware on your phone in the first place.
-One way to do that is to secure your connection with a VPN like Surfshark.
-Read the independent Surfshark review here.
+One of the most reliable ways to do that is to secure your connection with a VPN like Surfshark.
+Not convinced yet?
+Then read this independent Surfshark review here.